 Many of Coca-Cola's competitors had been involved in the early incarnations of The Coca-Cola Company itself.
 Mark Pendergrast unraveled the bizarrely tangled tale in his book For God, Country, and Coca-Cola, terming it "the most confused, convoluted genesis of a successful corporation that the world could ever have witnessed."

-Pemberton had never had a great head for business, and, by the time his temperance drink hit the market, he was not only broke but suffering from stomach cancer and morphine addiction.
+Pemberton had never had a great head for business, and, by the time his temperance drink hit the market, he was not only broke but suffering from stomach cancer and a morphine addiction.
 The pharmacist ended up subdividing the rights to the trademark and the formula for Coca-Cola and selling them several times over the course of the first year, leaving their ownership uncertain.
 At one point, three separate companies were selling a product called Coca-Cola in Atlanta, and each insisted it owned the rights to the increasingly popular beverage.

 Pemberton died in August 1888, and Asa G. Candler, a successful Atlanta druggist, went to work buying up as many of the disputed shares as he could.
 The chain of title would be argued in the courts for decades, but in the end, Candler's Coca-Cola Company established control over both the formula and the trademark.